FREQUENTLY ASKED QUESITONS

 How will I know if there is a delay or cancellation?

-Please sign up for instant messaging by sending a text to 81010 with @697gfd in the body of the message for immediate updates and information sent directly to your mobile device.
+Please sign up for instant messaging by sending a text to 81010 with @ed4b6f7 in the body of the message for immediate updates and information sent directly to your mobile device.

 What are swim meets like?

-Jessica Walker wrote an incredibly helpful letter to new Stingrays families detailing how she and Adam choose to handle meets with their family.
+Jessica & Adam Walker wrote an incredibly helpful letter to new Stingrays families detailing how they handle meets with their family.

 Do swimmers receive major awards and prize money?

-Every swimmer receives ribbons based on placement.
+Swimmers receive ribbons based on their placement in events.
 Swimmers ten years old and younger receive participation ribbons for their effort regardless of placement.
 Ribbons are available for pick up the morning after a meet during Fun Fridays.

 How much time should I expect to dedicate as a Stingrays parent?